 Chasing the 21‑Minute 5K: An 8‑Week Training Journey

-• Weekly mileage: At least 20 km of easy running spread over 3–4 days.
+• Weekly mileage: at least 20 km of easy running spread over 3 to 4 days.

-• Base fitness: Ability to complete a 30‑minute continuous run at an easy effort without walking.
+• Base fitness: a 30-minute continuous easy run without walking.

-• No major injuries: You should be injury‑free for the past 4 weeks.
+• No major injuries in the past 4 weeks.

 SymbolWorkoutPurpose

-XTCross‑TrainLow‑impact cardio (cycling, swimming, elliptical) to maintain volume while sparing legs.
+XTCross-trainLow-impact cardio (cycling, swimming, elliptical) to maintain volume

-• Intervals: 4 min 12 s per km (target race pace) for the work interval; recover at easy pace.
+• Intervals: 4:12/km (target race pace) for the work interval.
+Recover at easy pace.

 WeekMonTueWedThuFriSatSun